dennyboby/human_aware_robot_navigation/README.md

 # Social Robot Navigation
 This repository simulates a robot in unity simulation, which understands navigation intent from human speech and executes it.

+PLEASE MAKE SURE YOU HAVE A STABLE INTERNET CONNECTION WHILE RUNNING THE SIMULATION.

 ## Contents
 - Social Robot Navigation
   - [1.
 Introduction](#1-introduction)